Sahil-Simform-09/Learn-JavaScript/js-function/README.md

 ##### bind(), apply(), call() methods
 1) bind()
 * bind, creates new function and takes first argument as this value.
-    -bind, creates new function and takes first argument as this value.
     ```
     const bindMethod = about.bind(name1, "dharanagar", "valsad");
     console.log(bindMethod()); //Sahil Mistry dharanagar valsad
     ```
 1) call()
 * call, It call the function and takes first argument as this value.
-    -call, It call the function and takes first argument as this value.
     ```
     about.call(name1, "dharanagar", "valsad"); //Sahil Mistry dharanagar valsad
     ```
 2) apply()
 * apply, It call the fucntion and takes first argument as this value and other arugment it take as array.
-    -apply, It call the fucntion and takes first argument as this value and other arugment it take as array.
     ```
     const bindMethod = about.bind(name1, "dharanagar", "valsad");
     console.log(bindMethod()); //Sahil Mistry dharanagar valsad